polyumi/ICRA2027-doubleblind/README.md

 Run `polyumi-pi --help` for a full list of commands.

-## Citation

-This system was previously described in a workshop paper.
-The citation is **withheld for double-blind review** and will be restored in the camera-ready version.

-If you wish to cite the full tactile learning system (including models, datasets, inference pipeline, etc), please note that this will be released in an upcoming work.

 ## Acknowledgments & Maintenance

 Author and institutional affiliation details are **withheld for double-blind review**.